benhe119/FraudIPDetection/README.md

 Spark Streaming - This is a spark streaming application.
 It reads records from Kafka topic and will detect IP's and domains which are suspicious.

-We have used Maven as build and project management tool.
+We have used Maven as build and project management tools.